aexol-studio/landing-friend/README.md

 # Landing Friend

 Landing friend is a simple to use CLI tool which offers immense help for on-page SEO specialists.
-Run a couple simple commands you'll get:
+Run a couple simple commands you`ll get:
 * sitemap.xml - localized or unlocalized depending on your project settings
 * robots.txt - based on the pages you set up as excluded
 * detailed SEO analysis (meta tags, keyword population, errors & duplicates)